-PhD, Genomics from CSIR-Institute of Genomics and Integrative Biology, Delhi India
+PhD, Genomics, CSIR-Institute of Genomics and Integrative Biology, Delhi India

 My current research focuses on using next-generation sequencing to characterize the neurogenetic underpinnings of psychiatric disorders including autism and schizophrenia.
-I will be conducting single-cell RNA sequencing and long-read sequencing to understand the alterative splicing in psychiatric disease brain.
-Prior to joining Gandal Lab, I was a Senior Fellow at University of Washington, Seattle where my research was on gene discovery in familial autism.
+I am conducting experiments using single-cell and long-read RNA sequencing to understand alterative splicing changes in psychiatric disease brain.
+Prior to joining the Gandal Lab, I was a Senior Fellow at the University of Washington in Seattle, where my research focused on gene discovery in familial autism.
 I obtained my Ph.D. degree in Genomics from CSIR-Institute of Genomics and Integrative Biology, Delhi India and Master’s from Tezpur University, Assam.
 I was born and brought up in Guwahati (Assam), India.
 I love travelling to places with natural beauty when I am have days off from work.